vnuu/soc-alert-triage-and-automation-pipeline/README.md

 #### 1.3 Download Sysmon

+**Sysmon** is installed to generate detailed Windows event logs like process creation, network connections, and file changes.
+In this project, it's used to capture security events when Mimikatz is run, so Wazuh can detect it and automate responses through TheHive and Shuffle.

 1. Download Sysmon from https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon
 2. Click on the **Download Sysmon** link to download a ZIP file.
 3. Extract the contents of the ZIP file to a folder, for example: `C:\Tools\Sysmon`